 That’s all in this what to see in Vienna travel guide.
 If you have more questions or suggestions to add to this travel blog, please leave a comment below.

 I wrote this blog while on a media trip with tourism.
 Though my tour in the city was partly hosted, all recommendations and ideas are solely personal.
-And I only recommend what I personally experience and find worth appreciating.
+And I only recommend what I experience and find worth appreciating.

 I´ve never been to Vienna but hopefully I go there soon.
 It seems like a very beautiful city.